sirkotal/linkpedia/docs/ProjectManagement.md

 ### WHAT WENT WELL

-- We were very happy with the quality of this iteration's delivery.
+- We were very happy with the quality of this iteration's delivery - the progress we made on the authentication system and the bottom bar was very positive.
 - We managed to improve upon our physical architecture diagram and product vision.
 - Once again, we worked well as a team and we managed to solve the problems that arised, through constant communication and teamwork.